Kevoulee/landscape/PITCHME.md

 # Blockets

-* They employ transaction caching as the Ethereum Blockchain is not realtime (it may take up to 10 minutes to have a transaction confirmed)- The caching system is to avoid accidental oversale
+* They employ transaction caching since the Ethereum Blockchain is not realtime (it may take up to 10 minutes to have a transaction confirmed)- The caching system is to avoid accidental oversale
 * As it is perceived, Blockchain can be difficult to deal with directly, so users are provided with a friendly wrapper around the technology- thus one can work with it, without any blockchain knowledge required.

----
++++

 * Blockets SplitPayments API- is an interface that a ticket-selling service can dispatch to, to handle the actual payments of the tickets
 * When a payment has been completed, the monetary amounts of tickets, that were sold will be divided as indicated in the request over the different parties